earthly/website/blog/_posts/2024-06-04-earthly-cloud-ui-updates.md

 ![Image]({{site.images}}{{page.slug}}/earthly-cloud-ui-updates-05.png)\
 </div>

 The second sub-tab on the Timings tab is Command Timings.
 This screen gives a detailed breakdown of how long each command run as part of the build took to execute.
-Clicking any of the commands takes you to its Target Details screen with the command you clicked highlighted.
+Clicking any of the commands takes you to its Target Detail screen with the command you clicked highlighted.

 ### Build Graph